opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

  (d) After deriving the sentence in terms of weeks of imprisonment, the sentencing judge can then consider whether it is appropriate to impose a fine, an imprisonment term or some combination of the two.
 As a general guide, the custodial threshold is crossed when more than 6 weeks’ imprisonment is appropriate.
 The notional conversion rate of a $5,000 fine per week of imprisonment is a useful guide where a fine only or a combination of a fine and an imprisonment term is to be imposed.

 100    I highlight that the figures in the table are not completely arbitrary.
-The term of imprisonment for the upper limit of the most severe bands for both potential for harm and culpability ( _ie_ the top large box at the extreme right), has been adjusted based on a ratio I had previously derived for offences with the same criminal acts but with different _mens rea_ elements in the case of _Abdul Ghani bin Tahir v Public Prosecutor_ [2017] 4 SLR 1153(“ _Abdul Ghani_ ”) at [105].
+The term of imprisonment for the upper limit of the most severe bands for both potential for harm and culpability ( _ie_ the top large box at the extreme right), has been adjusted based on a ratio I had previously derived for offences with the same criminal acts but with different _mens rea_ elements in the case of _Abdul Ghani bin Tahir v Public Prosecutor_ <span class="citation">[2017] 4 SLR 1153</span>(“ _Abdul Ghani_ ”) at [105].
 The ratio derived was 10:5:2 for intentional acts, reckless acts and negligent acts respectively.
 As such, the notional upper limit for the starting point for wilful acts under s 15(3) of the WSHA is the maximum term of imprisonment of 104 weeks, the notional upper limit for reckless acts under s 15(3) is 52 weeks’ imprisonment and the notional upper limit for negligent acts under s 15(3A) of the WSHA is 20.8 weeks’ imprisonment (see Annex A–1 and Annex A–2).

 101    For the rest of the figures within the table, I arrive at these figures by finding a ratio between the notional upper limit derived above, and the rest of the points in the grid as shown in the table.
 With this ratio, and an actual sentence for the notional upper limit corresponding to the respective offences, I could derive actual sentences for all the points in the grid.
 I derive this ratio by plotting a graph which I reproduce below: